Kashmir: Why are militants targeting Modi's BJP leaders? | DW | 14.06.2021

 During a widespread poll boycott in Kashmir in October 2018, he was one among several BJP candidates who won the municipal elections uncontested and returned to Tral.

 "I felt dread and numbness in my right leg.
-I regained conscience after surgery in the hospital," she told DW.
+I regained conscience after surgery in the hospital," she said.

-"We are shell shocked.
-Everyone in the family has turned numb," said his distraught brother Sushant Pandita, who has yet to come to terms with his brother's death.
+"We are shell-shocked.
+Everyone in the family has turned numb," said his distraught brother Sushant Pandita, who has yet to come to terms with the politician's death.

-"He never received any death threats before, but anti-India forces must have been upset with his developmental work in Tral," said Sushant.
+"He never received any death threats before, but anti-India forces must have been upset with his developmental work in Tral," Sushant said.

 He is disappointed that many people in Tral benefited from his brother's work, but no one protested his killing.